 Palmer, Maxwell, Benjamin Schneer, and Kevin DeLuca.
 2022.
 “A Partisan Solution to Partisan Gerrymandering: The Define-Combine Procedure.”
 Working Paper.

-Redistricting reformers have proposed many solutions to the problem of partisan gerrymander- ing, including non-partisan commissions and bipartisan commissions with members from each party.
-Redistricting litigation frequently ends with court- or special master-drawn plans.
-All of these methods require either bipartisan consensus or the agreement of both parties on the legitimacy of a neutral third party to resolve disputes.
-In this paper we propose a new method for drawing districting maps, the Define-Combine procedure, that substantially reduces partisan gerrymandering without requiring a neutral third party or bipartisan agreement.
-First, one party defines a map of 2N equal-population contiguous districts.
+Redistricting reformers have proposed many solutions to the problem of partisan gerrymandering but they all require either bipartisan consensus or the agreement of both parties on the legitimacy of a neutral third party to resolve disputes.
+In this paper we propose a new method for drawing district maps, the Define-Combine Procedure, that substantially reduces partisan gerrymandering without requiring a neutral third party or bipartisan agreement.
+One party defines a map of 2N equal-population contiguous districts.
 Then the second party combines pairs of contiguous districts to create the final map of N districts.
-We use simulations and map-drawing algorithms to show that this procedure reduces the advantage conferred to the party controlling the redistricting process and leads to less biased maps without requiring cooperation or non-partisan actors.
+Using real-world geographic and electoral data, we use simulations and map-drawing algorithms to show that this procedure dramatically reduces the advantage conferred to the party controlling the redistricting process and leads to less biased maps without requiring cooperation or non-partisan actors.